Shaina99/Shaina_Agarwal_19BCE2214_Kaiburr_Placement/README.md

 framework of your choice.
 You should be able to create, show and delete records from your UI.

+HTML AND CSS have been used to create front end for Task1 .

 1)CREATE CAR RECORDS: